intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 - Refer to [How to transparently use a proxy with any application (Docker) using Iptables and Redsocks](https://medium.com/datadriveninvestor/how-to-transparently-use-a-proxy-with-any-application-docker-using-iptables-and-redsocks-b8301ddc4e1e) for more information.

+- Refer to [How to transparently use a proxy with any application (Docker) using Iptables and Redsocks](https://medium.com/datadriveninvestor/how-to-transparently-use-a-proxy-with-any-application-docker-using-iptables-and-redsocks-b8301ddc4e1e) for more information.

 ## Redsocks Configuration

 Redsocks configuration is an **optional** part of the installer; however, if you choose this option then configure Redsocks appropriately in your environment/organization.